Yahoo Inc. (2017–present)

-Yahoo!
-Inc. is an American multinational technology company that focuses on media and online business.
-It is the second and current incarnation of the company, after Verizon Communications acquired the core assets of the original Yahoo!
-Inc. and merged them with AOL in 2017.
-The resulting subsidiary entity was briefly called Oath Inc. In December 2018, Verizon announced it would write-down the combined value of its purchases of AOL and Yahoo! by $4.6 billion, roughly half; the company was renamed Verizon Media the following month in January 2019.
+Yahoo Inc. (sometimes stylized as Yahoo!
+Inc.) is an American multinational technology company that focuses on media and online business.
+Its major products include Yahoo, Yahoo Mail, Yahoo News, Yahoo Finance, Yahoo Sports, and Yahoo Native.

+After acquiring the company in 2017 for $4.48 billion, Verizon folded the company into a subsidiary called Oath Inc. In December 2018, Verizon announced it would write-down the combined value of its purchases of AOL and Yahoo by $4.6 billion, roughly half; the company was renamed Verizon Media the following month in January 2019.

-On May 3, 2021, Verizon announced that 90 percent of the division would be acquired by American private equity firm Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo!; Verizon would retain a ten percent stake in the new group.
-The acquisition was completed on September 1, 2021.
+In September 2021, funds managed by Apollo Global Management acquired 90% of the company for roughly $5 billion; Verizon retained a 10% stake in the company.

+Yahoo Inc. was formed on February 8, 2006 as part of a corporate restructure.
+It is organized in Delaware and is headquartered in Manhattan, New York.

+Jim Lanzone became CEO of Yahoo in 2021.

 History

 Under Verizon (2017–2021)

-The company is headquartered in Manhattan, New York.
-As of December 2019, the company employed about 10,350 people.

-A year after the completion of the AOL acquisition, Verizon announced a $4.8 billion deal for Yahoo!'s core Internet business, to invest in the Internet company's search, news, finance, sports, video, emails and Tumblr products.
-Yahoo! announced in September and December 2016 two major Internet security breaches affecting more than a billion customers.
-As a result, Verizon lowered its offer for Yahoo! by $350 million to $4.48 billion.
+A year after the completion of the AOL acquisition, Verizon announced a $4.8 billion deal to acquire Yahoo's core Internet business, to invest in the Internet company's search engine, news, finance, sports, video, emails and Tumblr products.
+Yahoo announced in September and December 2016 two major Internet security breaches affecting more than a billion customers.
+As a result, Verizon lowered its offer for Yahoo by $350 million to $4.48 billion.

-The AOL deal and subsequent Yahoo! purchase were led by Verizon's management team, including Lowell McAdam (CEO), Marni Walden (EVP Product) and Tim Armstrong.
+The AOL deal and subsequent Yahoo purchase were led by Verizon's management team, including Lowell McAdam (CEO), Marni Walden (EVP Product) and Tim Armstrong.
 Walden had been tasked with merging the two entities and delivering on the promise of moving Verizon from an analog to digital platforms business.
-Walden exited Verizon in 2017 and as later events revealed, the integration did not deliver the expected value.